Beer measurement: Density

-The most common method measuring the density of a liquid is with a hydrometer; hydrometers can be calibrated with a number of scales.
-A common scale is that of specific gravity (SG); that is to say the density of a liquid relative to the density of pure water (at a standard temperature).
+The most common method of (indirectly) measuring the amount of extract in the wort or beer is by measuring the density of the liquid, often performed using a hydrometer, and converting the density measurement to extract, the mass fraction of sugars in the wort or beer.
+Hydrometers can be calibrated with a number of scales.
+A common scale is that of specific gravity (SG), that is to say the density of a liquid relative to the density of pure water (at a standard temperature).
 Specific gravity can also be measured by a pycnometer or oscillating U-tube electronic meter.
 Water has a SG of 1.000, absolute alcohol has a SG of 0.789.
 Other density scales are discussed below.

 The density of the wort depends on the sugar content in the wort: the more sugar the higher the density.
 The fermented beer will have some residual sugar which will raise the SG, the alcohol content will lower the SG.
 The difference between the SG of the wort before fermentation and the SG of the beer after fermentation gives an indication of how much sugar was converted to alcohol and CO2 by the yeast.
 A basic formula to calculate beer strength based on the difference between the original and final SG is:

 The formula below is an alternate equation which provides more accurate estimates at higher alcohol percentages (it is typically used for beers above 6 or 7%).

 where OG is the original gravity, or the specific gravity before fermentation and FG is the final gravity or SG after fermentation.